gnolang/gno/docs/reference/go-gno-compatibility.md

 Generics are currently not implemented.

 Note that gno does not support shadowing of builtin types.
-While the following builtin typecasting assignment would work in go, this is not supported in gno.
+While the following built-in typecasting assignment would work in Go, this is not supported in Gno.

 ```go
 rune := rune('a')